ergonomica/documentation/commands.rst

 A list of all Ergonomica builtins and standard library functions.

-**NOTE**: In all guides, :code:`.:` represents an Ergonomica prompt---lines without this heading are output of the commands.
+.. note:: In all guides, :code:`.:` represents an Ergonomica prompt---lines without this heading are output of the commands.

 Builtins
 ========